izlata/can_fed_election/README.md

 The objective of this project is to process the validated results of the 2019 Federal Election using Apache Spark and explore the data.

-Data processing was done in a Databricks notebook (Scala)
+Data processing was done in a Databricks notebook (Scala).

 **Dataset**